 Course Requirements Checklist

-The first discussion board main post will be due at the end of week-3, with reply posts due at the end of week-4.
+The first discussion main post (thread) will be due at the end of week-3, with reply posts due at the end of week-4.

-With the exclusion of Matthew 25: 14-30, please choose 4 scriptures that relate to the topic of investing, budgeting, and/or wealth management.
+With the exclusion of Matthew 25: 14-30, please choose 4 scriptures that relate to the topic of investing, budgeting, and wealth management.
 Integrate the scriptures with the material from the text and from online resources to demonstrate how the Bible is vital to the principles of investments and/or your own investment strategies for retirement.
-Please make sure that your own original analysis of each scripture is provided.
+Please make sure that the student's own original analysis of each scripture is provided.

 Connect Plus Homework & Quizzes (16 Homeworks & 16 Quizzes)